51C80Y/51C80Y/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Responsive Web Design
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me IG: @c4llme.blu3
+- 📫 How to reach me, IG: @c4llme.blu3
-- ⚡ Fun fact: i have no idea what im supposed to do here XD
+- ⚡ Fun fact: I´m a self lerned developer

 <!---
 51C80Y/51C80Y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.